 Unless you live in the U.K., you’re going to need an adapter to plug in your electronics.
 You’ll especially want this if you have a big day of photographing landmarks in Ireland and will need a fully charged camera.

 I’m a huge sucker for multi-use anything, and this universal adapter is perfect.
 It has USB ports and receives any kind of plug – plus it has the necessary “Type G” prongs for Ireland.
+You can also buy one with multiple ports so you can charge all your gadgets at the same time.

 9. Phone Transmitter

 If you’re a good reader taking all of my advice and planning to travel by taking a 10-day Ireland road trip, this will be your saving grace.
-This adapter plugs into the car, connects via Bluetooth and allows you to crank up your favorite Spotify playlist anywhere (may I suggest this Ireland Roadtrip playlist?).
+This adapter plugs into the car, connects via Bluetooth, and allows you to crank up your favorite Spotify playlist anywhere (may I suggest this Ireland Roadtrip playlist?).
 It also has a USB charger!

 10. Irish Wool Sweater